Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 Japanese enjoy making different Takikomi Gohan depending on the season, and I’ll be sharing them on my blog in the future.

-How To Make the Best Takikomi Gohan
+3 Tips to Make the Best Takikomi Gohan

 Here are some important tips and techniques to remember when you make Takikomi Gohan.

-1) Keep portion in control
+1. Keep portion in control

-2) Soak rice in water
+2. Soak rice in water

 It’s very important to soak rice after washing it.
 It will help the rice to absorb the flavors from the ingredients and seasonings.
 It will also help the rice become fluffier and tender.

 After proper soaking, make sure to drain the water for at least 15 minutes.
-This is very important so that when you add to the rice cooker bowl, you won’t incidentally add any extra water that’s not called for in the recipe which could dilute the seasonings.
+This is very important so that when you add to the rice cooker bowl, you won’t incidentally add any extra water that’s not called for in the recipe that could dilute the seasonings.
 Also, be sure not to drain too long because the rice will crack when it gets too dry.

-3) Do not mix rice and other ingredients before Cooking
+3. Do not mix rice and other ingredients before Cooking

 When you are adding ingredients on top of the rice, place hard ingredients like root vegetables first, then gradually to softer ingredients on top.